Healthy Shepherd's Pie

 Instructions

-- 2Bring a large pot of salted water to a boil over high heat.
-Add the parsnips and cook until very tender, 10 to 15 minutes.
+- 1Bring a large pot of salted water to a boil over high heat.
+Add the parsnips and cook until very tender, 10–15 minutes.
 Drain and let cool slightly.

-- 3Meanwhile, heat the oil in a large skillet over medium-high heat.
-Once the oil is glistening, add the beef, onion, carrots, celery, and garlic.
-Cook, stirring often, until the beef is browned and the vegetables are softened, 8 to 10 minutes.
+- 2While the parsnips cook, heat the olive oil in a large skillet over medium-high heat until glistening, about 1 minute.
+Add the ground beef, onion, carrots, celery, and fresh garlic.
+Cook, stirring often, 8–10 minutes, until the beef is browned with no pink remaining and the vegetables are softened.

-- 4In a small bowl, whisk together 2 cups of the chicken stock and the cornstarch.
-Pour the cornstarch slurry into the beef mixture, along with the tomatoes, tomato paste, Worcestershire sauce, 2 teaspoons of the salt, 1 teaspoon of the garlic powder, and 1 teaspoon of the pepper.
-Stir to combine well, then add the cabbage.
-Bring to a simmer, then reduce the heat to medium-low.
-Cook until the sauce thickens and the cabbage is tender, about 10 minutes.
-Transfer the mixture to a large baking dish or Dutch oven.
+- 3In a small bowl, whisk together the low sodium chicken broth and cornstarch until smooth.
+Pour the slurry into the beef mixture along with the diced tomatoes, tomato paste, Worcestershire sauce, garlic powder, salt, and pepper.
+Stir well to combine, then add the cabbage.
+Bring to a simmer over medium-high heat, then reduce to medium-low.
+Cook 8–10 minutes, until the sauce thickens noticeably and the cabbage is tender.

 Nutrition — Per Serving